nervous-systems/cljs-lambda/README.md

 ## Limitations

  - `deploy` means "deploy all functions in this project".
 It could be changed pretty easily.
+ - I guess we ought to use the docstring for `:description`, if none is supplied.
+ - PR's welcome.

 # The Library